leverh/USA-explorer/README.md

 ## 📄 License

 This project is licensed under the MIT License.
+Copy or share - I really don't care 🖖✌️

+Special Note on Images: The images used in this application are photographs of my personal trips and are NOT included in the open-source license.
+All images are copyright protected and may not be used, reproduced, distributed, or modified without explicit written permission.
+While you are welcome to fork and modify the code for your own projects, please replace the images with your own.

 ## 📧 Contact